jhou27/end-to-endMLproject-/README.md

 ## End to End ML project

-This project inlcudes data ingestion, transformation, model training & evaluation, and hyperparameter tuning to predict human performance.
+This project inlcudes data ingestion, transformation, model training & evaluation, hyperparameter tuning and deployment with Flask to predict human performance.